aa25g15/android-dev-java/README.md

 * You can use infer constraints button to directly add position constraints
 * You can create drawable shapes using xml inside the drawables folder
 * If you have unexpected errors in Android Studio, go to build -> clean project
+* Whenever you want to access image or store the asset reference to it, just store its int id
+* Context actually provides access to various application specific resources, system level services and info about app's environment

 ## SDK
 SDK is a collection of software and libs that devs use for Android development.